A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 of service

-Last updated: 2026 May 01Welcome to notiamatherapist.com.
+Last updated: 2026 May 01Welcome..
 By accessing and using this website and services, you agree to the Terms of Use.
 (If you do not agree, please do not use this site.)Website Content and Use

 The information on this website is intended for general informational and educational purposes only, for adults ages 18 and over.
-You will not misuse the information or services provided.
+You agree you will not misuse the information or services provided.

 Intellectual Property

-Unless otherwise stated, all content on this website is the property of notiamatherapist.com.
+Unless otherwise stated, all content on this website is the property of this site.
 You may not copy, distribute, or reproduce any material without our written permission.

 External Platforms